mcsgeek/add_subvolumes/README.md

 The migration engine is designed to be conservative.

-- Existing subvolumes are detected and skipped.
+- Existing subvolumes are never recreated.
 - Existing data is preserved during migration.
 - `/etc/fstab` is backed up before modification.
 - Existing Btrfs installations can be expanded incrementally without reinstalling or rebuilding the filesystem.